- About Us

 - MayaCrew (Guatemala) - Providing scholarships to hundreds of needy children to attend school.

-- Pacific Lutheran Theological Seminary (Oakland) - Providing scholarships for seminarians and inspirational speakers.
+- Pacific Lutheran Theological Seminary (Berkeley) - Providing scholarships for seminarians and inspirational speakers.

 - New Life Band (Tanzania) - Providing dormitory and classroom construction.